milesnature/html-notes/README.md

 * Basic knowledge of HTML, CSS, and JSON is required.
 * Adding new sections and files is still a manual process.
 * You must completely trust whoever has access to this site!
 It would be a _security nightmare_ otherwise.
-* Using a code editor is the most powerful experience (for unencrypted notes).
+* Using a code editor is the most powerful experience.
 * Once files are encrypted, the only reasonable way to edit them is through the browser.
 * Tailored to the organized, meticulous note taker.